A project charter outlines the details and potential benefits of a project and helps teams and customers better

-After creating the project charter, let the sponsor sign it without delay.
+After creating the project charter, encourage the sponsor to sign off without delay.
 Without the sign-off, there is no formal approval and authorization—and no project.
 Also, it is advisable to share the document promptly after approval.
 When more people in the organization know what the project is about, the easier it is to have supporters on board.
 Since the project charter is a key document in the initiation phase of a project, creating a great project charter lays the right foundation for the project and provides a greater chance it will proceed smoothly in its remaining phases.